Annette Salmeen: Rhodes Scholarship

 Salmeen graduated from UCLA in 1997 with a Bachelor of Science in chemistry, and was awarded a Rhodes Scholarship to pursue a Doctorate of Philosophy (D. Phil.) in biochemistry at Oxford University.
 During her four years at St John's College, Oxford, she was a member of the Oxford University Swimming Club, where she set three long-course records and six on the short-course.

 Stanford University

 She earned her doctorate in 2001, and returned to the U.S. as a postdoctoral fellow at Stanford University.
-In 2005, she was named to the board of the United States Anti-Doping Agency and again came back to Stanford University where she teaches as of 2022.
+In 2005, she was named to the board of the United States Anti-Doping Agency and again came back to Stanford University in 2022 where she teaches and is a course coordinator in the Human Biology programme.
+She also teaches Health, Biology and Big Data at Stanford University.
+In addition to her athletic and academic work, Salmeen published important work on redox regulation of cysteine-based phosphates.
+She also completed a 2005 review in Antioxidants & Redox Signaling.